Web DevelopmentText-to-Speech

 Anthony Morris·

 Text-to-speech is quickly becoming a must-have feature on the modern web.
-Whether you are building an accessibility-first app, a reading companion, or just want to give your users another way to consume content, adding voice to your React project is easier than you might think.
+Whether you are building for accessibility, engagement, or just giving users another way to consume content, adding voice to your React project is easier than you might think.
+This guide covers how browser speech works, the trade-offs of different approaches, and how to integrate TTS2Go into your React app step by step.

 How Browser Speech Synthesis Works